 If the Output Register PWM_x_COUNT is 0, or less than the PWM_x_RELOAD value, TIMERxOUT signal is always at a low level.

 NOTE.
 If PWM_x_RELOAD value increases the duty cycle resolution decreases.
-PWM cannot work with a PWM_x_RELOAD value equal to 255.

 By using a 20 MHz clock master a PWM frequency in the range 1.2 Hz to 78.43 Khz can be obtained.